Pungent Stench

-Pungent Stench is a death metal band from Vienna, Austria, formed in 1988.
+Pungent Stench is an Austrian death metal band from Vienna, formed in 1988.
 Their current lineup consists of Martin Schirenc (vocals/guitar), Jacek Perkowski (bass), and Mike G. Mayhem (drums).
-Pungent Stench achieved prominence in the death metal scene due to their unique style of extreme metal and controversial lyrics, a blend of gore, paraphilia, and black comedy.
-They dissolved in 1995, re-formed in 1999, then split up again 2007 after recording a final studio album, eventually released in 2018, and re-formed again in 2013 as "The Church of Pungent Stench" and renamed themselves again as "Schirenc Plays Pungent Stench" in 2014.
+Pungent Stench's style of extreme metal and controversial lyrics that blended gore, paraphilia, and black comedy were prominent in the death metal scene.
+They dissolved in 1995, reformed in 1999, disbanded again in 2007 after recording a final studio album released in 2018, and reformed again as The Church of Pungent Stench in 2013 and as Schirenc Plays Pungent Stench in 2014.

 History

-Early years (1987-1989)
+Early years (1987–1989)

-Pungent Stench began in late 1987 when Martin Schirenc and Alex Wank, drummer from Carnage, got together to form a new band.
-They recruited Jacek Perkowski for the bass player position after months of searching, and by February 1988 the trio started rehearsing together.
-Barely a month in existence the band had already composed 10 songs, and by April 1988 the band recorded their first demo tape, Mucous Secretion.
-Recorded live in their rehearsal room, Mucous Secretion featured 5 tracks plus an intro taken out of the first The Evil Dead movie.
-The tape got very positive reactions from the tapetrading community.
+Martin Schirenc and Carnage drummer Alex Wank formed Pungent Stench began in late 1987.
+They recruited bassist Jacek Perkowski, and by February 1988, the trio started rehearsing.
+A month later, the band had composed 10 songs, and by April 1988, the band recorded their first demo tape, Mucous Secretion.
+Recorded live in their rehearsal room, Mucous Secretion featured five tracks plus an intro taken out of the first The Evil Dead movie.
+The tape received positive reactions from the tapetrading community.

 In July 1988, the band travelled to England to record their second demo.
-Wank was present as a guest during the mixing of Napalm Death's sophomore album, From Enslavement to Obliteration, at the Birdsong Studios in Worcester.
-After that he booked two days for Pungent Stench in the same studio.
-The band had plans to release this demo in a professional manner, with a printed cover and manufactured tapes, but before the manufacturing process began Pungent Stench got an offer by Nuclear Blast.
+Wank was a guest during the mixing of Napalm Death's sophomore album, From Enslavement to Obliteration, at the Birdsong Studios in Worcester.
+After that, he booked two days for Pungent Stench in the same studio.
+The band planned to release this demo professionally, with a printed cover and manufactured tapes, but before the manufacturing process began, Pungent Stench got an offer by Nuclear Blast.

-Nuclear Blast (1989-1994)
+Nuclear Blast (1989–1994)

-Pungent Stench happened to play close by Nuclear Blast's hometown, Donzdorf.
-The label's staff had already heard about the band and sent someone to watch their show and express the record company's interest in the group.
-Pungent Stench signed the contract in April 1989 and their first release for Nuclear Blast, a split album with fellow Austrian death metallers Disharmonic Orchestra, came out in June.
-The record was reasonably successful, moving more than 4,000 units in less than a year.
-The Extreme Deformity 7-inch vinyl EP, featuring three tracks from their unreleased demo, came out in September to rave reviews.
+Pungent Stench was playing near Nuclear Blast's hometown, Donzdorf.
+The label sent someone to watch their show and relay the record company's interest.
+Pungent Stench signed in April 1989, and their first Nuclear Blast release, a split album with Austrian death metallers Disharmonic Orchestra, came out in June.
+The record was reasonably successful, selling more than 4,000 units in less than a year.
+The Extreme Deformity 7-inch vinyl EP, featuring three tracks from their unreleased demo, came out in September to positive reviews.